alexeipancratov/green-energy-tracker/README.md

 ## Goals

-A system that creates a blockchain record representing compensated footprint that can be used to show authenticity.

-Record a timestamp on Ethereum to show the records of compensated footprint.

-Be able to prove ownership from credits of a green energy source.
+The Green Energy Tracker System is a system that creates a blockchain record representing compensated footprint that can be used to show authenticity.
+It records a timestamp on Ethereum to show the records of compensated footprint and is able to prove ownership from credits of a green energy source.

 The stakeholders are trying to achieve a tracker system that can certify the compensation of buyers of the output from a green energy source.
 There’s no pre-existent software offering this kind of solution to track client’s energy footprint at the moment and the stakeholders want to utilize cutting-edge technology to address that problem.